pure-data/externals-howto/README.rst

 NOTE: we do not really need to free inlets and outlet.
-As Pd will automatically free them for us (unless we are doing higher-order magic, like displaying one objects iolet as another object's. but let's not get into that for now...)
+As Pd will automatically free them for us (unless we are doing higher-order magic, like displaying one object's iolet as another object's. but let's not get into that for now...)

 the code: pan~